 These packs also include three packages of interdental brushes that, combined with the gentle brushing action and small head, make the Ordo Sonic+ a particularly good choice for anyone with braces.
 There's no need to worry about damaging wires or brackets.

 Our only real complaint about the Ordo Sonic+ is that its charger has a USB connector, but no adapter for a standard shaver socket.
 There's no pressure sensor either, but aside from that, it's a superb option if you're looking for an entry-level electric toothbrush that doesn't skimp on features or performance.

 Many modern electric toothbrushes can coach you in better brushing technique, but the Bluetooth-enabled Colgate Connect E1 takes things one step further with a selection of apps that make oral hygiene into a game, encouraging kids to work on their brushing habits for higher scores.

 Although the Connect E1 works with both iOS and Android devices, it's best suited to the Apple ecosystem due to its connectivity with the Apple Watch and Apple Health.
 Over time, it builds up a 3D model of your mouth and lets you see where you tend to miss, and whether you're improving.

 Even if you don't have time to link the Colgate Connect E1 to your phone in the morning, the handle will store data from your brushing session so it can be synced later.
 You can even choose to share that info with oral health researchers to help develop better brushes in the future.

-- We've rounded up all of this year's best fitness trackers
+- We've tested and ranked the best fitness trackers